Skip to main content

 Use Self-Hosting when

-• You have existing Kubernetes expertise and want to use it
+• You have an existing platform team with Kubernetes and on-call practice

 • You need complete control over every infrastructure component

-• You're running at scale where self-hosting is genuinely cheaper
+• You're running at scale where the math favors self-hosting